Prahara: Timing

+This is the typical schedule in the contemporary life of people in India (Bharat) subject to the length of the day as per season.
+Everyone is not required to follow this scheme and many do not.
+Also, some people may skip certain rituals or perform other activities as is suitable for them.
+Brahmi Muhoorta is considered the time the gods/devas appear to bless humans, and hence a special significance is attached to this prahara before sunrise.
+People from the north-east of India start their day much earlier because sun rises in those parts as early as 4.30am IST and sets as early as 5pm IST in some seasons, however, this does not contradict the contemporary operational scheme in practice.

 Indian classical music

-Some ragas of the Indian classical music are prescribed to be performed at a particular prahara to maximize their aesthetic effects (see samay).
+Some ragas of the Indian classical music are prescribed to be performed at a particular prahara to maximize their aesthetic effects (see samayā).
 Perhaps the earliest mention of the relation between raga and time is Narada's Sangita Makaranda, written sometime between the 7th and 11th century, which warns musicians against playing ragas at the incorrect time of day.
 Pandit V.N.
-Bhatkhande (1860-1936), who formulated the modern system of Indian musical thāt, states that the correct time (or prahara) to play a raga has a relation to its thāt, or scale.
+Bhatkhande (1860-1936), who formulated the modern system of Indian musical thāt, states that the correct time (or prahara) to play a raga has a relation to its thāt.